 1. Approval Workflows

 This is the most common type of workflow management within SharePoint.
-It allows you to start an approval chain the moment a document is uploaded into SharePoint.
+It allows you to start an approval chain the moment a document is uploaded.

 How You Can Use It: